Which Hybrid is Best?

 Redundancy | None |

-This is not an extensive treatment however for us at Hybrid Marine the case is very clear.
-For small craft, with single or dual engines, the Parallel hybrid offers the best solution.
-Cost are less than an equivalent serial system, performance is better and redundancy much improved.
+This is not an extensive treatment; however, for us at Hybrid Marine, the case is very clear.
+For small craft with single or dual engines, the Parallel hybrid offers the best solution.
+Costs are less than an equivalent serial system, performance is better, and redundancy is much improved.
 It took quite a bit of work to come to this conclusion, we did start with developing a serial hybrid system but the limitations of a Serial configuration became clear so we concentrated on Parallel systems.